 Having arrived at the lake around noon, we noticed that parking was filling up quickly but luckily there seemed to be several spots across the street in front of the historic Lake Lure Inn.
 Once we parked and gathered our beach gear, we headed through the main entrance where we were banded after paying the daily fee.

-The admission for adults is $10 and kids 4 to 12 was $8, with under 4 free.
-You can find pricing and information on the Lake Lure website.
+The admission for adults is $12, and admission for kids 4 to 12 is $8.
+Kids under four are free.
+You can find pricing and information on the Lake Lure beach website.
 The price of admission includes the water park and beach access.

-The water is roped for designated swimming and there were many people with rafts and water toys.
+The water is roped for designated swimming, and there are many people with rafts and water toys.
 You can easily spend all day at the beach with plenty to do for kids and adults.
 And of course, no trip to Lake Lure is complete without doing “the lift” from the movie Dirty Dancing, which was filmed here.

 Lake Lure Boat Rentals

 If you’d like to cruise around the lake in a kayak, paddleboard, or hydro bike, you can rent one on site.
-Stand-up paddleboards, canoes, and two-person kayaks are $20/hour or $85/all day while single kayaks are $18/hour or $70/all day.
-Hydro bikes are $12/hour.
+Canoes and two-person kayaks are $20/hour or $85/all day, while single kayaks are $18/hour or $70/all day.
 Rentals are available at the beach from Memorial Day through Labor Day.

 Have you ever been to Lake Lure?